electric-sql/electric/examples/beer-stars/README.md

 ## How it works

 The server-side Phoenix app talks to the GitHub GraphQL API and recieves webhook events to pick up on new stars and write them into the database.
-The client then provides a local-first web app that create beers and assign them to to stars.
+The client then provides a local-first web app that creates beers and assigns them to stars.

-Stars are synced onto the local devices from the central Postgres.
+Stars are synced onto local devices from the central Postgres.
 Beers and their assignments are synced from the local devices to Postgres (and out again to any other devices).
 This demonstrates:

 1. active-active replication between Postgres and SQLite
 2. adding interactive local-first behaviour on top of centrally published/aggregated data